-Getting away.
-Enjoying the beauty of nature and being intoxicated by breathtaking landscapes.
-Feeling the sensation of being alive.
-With these goals in mind, our Project Horizon athlete Pana Mogren and photographer Florian Bison set out on a very special backpacking adventure.
-In the summer of 2019, the two endeavored to bike 670 km along the Mid-Atlantic Ridge, traversing Iceland from north to south.
-This unique landscape has been carved out over thousands of years from the tectonic shifting of the North American and Eurasian plates.
-It was a bike trip in a land that combines ice and fire and is known for its unpredictable forces of nature.
+Get out.
+Enjoy the beauty of nature and being intoxicated by breathtaking landscapes.
+Feel the sensation of vitality.
+With these goals in mind, our Project Horizon athlete, Pana Mogren, and photographer, Florian Bison, embarked on a very special backpacking adventure in the summer of 2019: Iceland from north to south, about 670 km along the Mid-Atlantic Ridge.
+An area of great plate tectonic activity -- where the North American Plate and the Eurasian Plate continuously drift apart, creating a unique landscape over millennia.
+A bike trip in a country that combines ice and fire.
+And is known for its incalculable forces of nature.

 An unequal duo

-The team of adventurers consisted of two very different personalities: the Swede, Pana Mogren, who had already planned and participated in similar tours, and Florian Bison, the German photographer with a passion for sports, portrait, and nature photography.
-The amazing thing is that while the planning of the Icelandic adventure was still in its infancy, Pana and Flo had never met.
-It was only after Pana communicated his plan via Instagram that Flo took notice and asked if he could be a part of the expedition.
-Pana agreed, and the joint preparations began.
+The team of adventurers consisted of two very different personalities: the Swede, Pana Mogren, who had already planned and completed similar tours, and Florian Bison, a German photographer with a passion for sports, portrait, and nature photography.
+The amazing thing: before the planning for the Iceland adventure became concrete, Pana and Flo didn't even know each other.
+It wasn't until Pana communicated his plan via Instagram that Flo became aware and asked if he could be a part of it.
+Pana agreed and the joint planning began.

 Always one step ahead

-While planning the trip, it was especially important to be aware of all the possible risks.
-In particular, weather conditions in Iceland can be very subject to change: sudden winds, snowstorms at higher elevations, and rivers with strong currents are just a few unpredictable features of the wild country.
-In order to be as well prepared as possible, the choice of the right clothing was particularly important.
-From base layers that warm the body, to water-repellent jackets, to overshoes, no detail could be spared to be sufficiently equipped, and yet moderation was necessary in order to be on the move with as little weight as possible in the rough terrain.
+During the preparations, it was especially important for Pana to be aware of all the possible risks of the trip.
+Especially the weather conditions can be very fickle in Iceland.
+Sudden winds, snowstorms at higher altitudes, and rivers with strong currents that have to be crossed are just a few unpredictable events.
+In order to be as well prepared as possible, the choice of the right clothing was particularly important here: starting with baselayers that warm the body, through water-repellent jackets to overshoes.
+No detail could be forgotten in order to be prepared for all eventualities.
+At the same time, minimalism was required when packing in order to be on the move with as little weight as possible in the rough terrain.

-In the following days, their route took them through areas reminiscent of lunar landscapes, endless expanses, and mud and deep sand, forcing the two to push for hours &mdash a challenge for both the mind and body.
+In the following days, their route took them through areas reminiscent of lunar landscapes, through endless expanses, mud and deep sand that forced them to push for hours -- a physical and mental challenge.
 An impressive scenery of lava rocks, mountains, and volcanoes defined their path.
-About halfway through the expedition, Pana and Flo were pitted against the "danger zone."
-This is the most remote and wild part of Iceland: treacherous cliffs and numerous river crossings.
-And no water resupply for at least two days.
+About halfway through, Pana and Flo had to cross what they called the "danger zone:" The most remote and wild part of Iceland.
+Scary cliffs and numerous river crossings with no supply of water for at least two days.

-This also where they went through the most exhausting day of the trip.
-When they opened the tent on the morning of day 6, the joy was still great upon seeing the blue sky and feeling the mild temperatures, but the initial euphoria soon gave way to great disillusionment.
-The subsoil of the track consisted purely of sand.
-Because the sand was not firm, it was nearly impossible to ride the bike even a few meters.
-After 15 km and four hours of pushing the 45 kg bike, spirit and strength were drained: "Pushing, biking, resting, laughing and cursing.
-And over again.”
+Here they also spent the most exhausting day of the trip.
+While on the morning of day 6 the joy was still great when they saw the blue sky and felt the mild temperatures when they opened the tent in the morning, the early initial euphoria gave way to great disillusionment.
+The subsoil of the track consisted only of sand.
+Because the sand was not firm due to the lack of humidity, it was hardly possible to ride the bike even a few meters.
+After 15 km in four hours, pushing the 45 kg bike, strength and mood were at rock bottom: "Push, ride, rest, laugh and curse.
+And again from the beginning."

-Later that day they faced a second setback.
-The map showed that a large mountain had to be bypassed in order to reach the day's destination, but the pair had accidentally taken a wrong path and now had to face a strenuous climb.
-Every time they thought they reached the summit, another climb ensued and they had to push the heavy bike again.
-"Our legs were aching from all the biking, our arms were aching from all the pushing, and our minds were aching from trying to stay motivated.
-We had no clue at all how long this would take.
-Definitely a proper mindfuck."
+Later in the day, the second setback followed.
+The map showed that a large mountain had to be bypassed in order to reach the day's destination.
+The two had inadvertently taken the wrong path and now had to face a strenuous climb.
+The problem: every time they both thought they had reached the top, another climb came into view and they had to push the heavy bike again.
+"Our legs hurt from all the cycling, our arms hurt from all the pushing, and our minds hurt from trying to stay motivated.
+We had absolutely no idea how long this was going to take.
+Definitely a real mindfuck."

-But the moment they finally reached the peak and took in the breathtaking panorama, they forgot all about their previous difficulties.
-Those are the moments: reaching your goal and pausing to let the indescribable nature take effect on you.
-"What we saw in this area, and the silence we experienced, we will carry with us for the rest of our lives.
-Nowhere else have we felt so far away from civilization as in this moment.
+But the moment when I finally reached the top and saw the breathtaking panorama in front of me, made me forget every effort.
+These are the moments for which the effort is worth it.
+To have reached the goal, to pause and let the indescribable nature take effect on you.
+"What we saw in this area and the silence we experienced we will carry with us for the rest of our lives.
+Nowhere else did we feel as far away from civilization as we did at that moment.
 Here we were alone on a completely different planet."

-There was also a pleasant surprise for Flo and Pana that day: a small hut appeared on the edge of the mountain as evening approached.
-After initial skepticism, the joy was enormous when they opened the door.
-Pana remembers exactly, “Inside we found bunk beds, blankets, stove, table, chairs, candles, an old transistor radio, and rescue gears.
+This already special day also held a positive surprise for Flo and Pana at the end: completely unexpectedly, a small hut appeared at the edge of the mountain towards evening.
+After initial scepticism, the joy was enormous when they opened the door.
+Pana remembers exactly: "Inside we found bunk beds, blankets, a stove, a table, chairs, candles, an old transistor radio and rescue equipment.
 It looked like it had been untouched for decades.
-Already when entering, you could imagine all the stories being told in this shelter during the years.
-Even though it was spartan, it was the most beautiful and welcoming place we had ever stayed at.”
+As soon as you entered, you could imagine the histories that must have taken place in this shelter over the years.
+Although it was simple, it was the most beautiful and welcoming place we had ever stayed."

-It was an evening the two would never forget: the atmosphere, the solitude, candlelight, the bottle of whiskey they took with them, and a few rounds of cards.
-“We just didn't want that moment to end."
+This was an evening the two would never forget.
+The mood, in the midst of solitude, by candlelight, the bottle of whiskey they took with them and a few rounds of cards: "We just didn't want this moment to end."

-This day is symbolic of the many exhausting hours, impressive nature experiences, and the chance surprises that Pana and Flo endured during their journey through Iceland.
-They will not only remember soothing baths in hot springs or exciting abandoned places, but also the friendly and helpful Icelanders.
-On one occasion, two young women appeared out of nowhere with candy bars just as Flo and Pana realized their food supplies were running low.
-Another time, a ranger helped locate Flo's cell phone, which he had lost in the middle of a huge lava field.
+This day stands out symbolically for the many exhausting hours, impressive nature experiences, and the couple positive surprises that Pana and Flo experienced on their journey through Iceland.
+They will not only remember soothing baths in hot springs or exciting, abandoned places for a very long time.
+They will also remember the friendly and helpful Icelanders.
+Among other things, two young women appeared out of nowhere with candy bars when Flo and Pana realized their food supplies were running low.
+Another time, a female ranger helped locate Flo's cell phone, which he had lost in the middle of a huge lava field.

-All of these experiences ultimately contributed to fulfilling the goal of the trip:
+All of these experiences ultimately contributed to more than fulfilling the goal of the trip:

-"Out there, I was living every second to the fullest.
+"Out there, I lived every second to the fullest.
 All my senses were connected.
-I once again got reminded that this is what makes me feel alive." – Pana
+I was reminded once again that this is what makes me feel alive." -- Pana

-"Not for a single second I felt like I should be somewhere else; I was right where I belonged." - Flo
+"Not for a second did I feel like I was supposed to be anywhere else; I was right where I belonged." - Flo